 Links: Select Star MCP | Snowflake MCP

 That’s the current state of things.
 Each of these has been running for at least a few weeks and has earned its place.
-The ones that compound the most are #1 and #2 — superpowers gives structure to every session, and claudeception makes sure the good patterns stick around for next time.
+The ones that compound the most are #3 and #5 — claudeception makes sure the good patterns from every session stick around, and superpowers gives structure to every session so those patterns get applied correctly.

 If any of this is useful or you’ve found similar things that work, I’d like to hear about it.